GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

 ## Import a module component

-To use the variables, classes, interfaces, and functions declared in a module, use the `import` statement.
+To use the exported variables, classes, interfaces, and functions declared in a module, use the `import` statement.
 The `import` statement can take several forms depending on your objectives:

-- To import a single component from a module, use `import { <component name> } from '<module name>'`.
+- To import a single component from a module:
+   `import { <component name> } from '<module name>'`
-- To import several components from a module, use `import { <component name, component name, ...> } from '<module name>'`.
+- To import several components from a module:
+   `import { <component name, component name, ...> } from '<module name>'`
-- To import all components from a module, use `import * from '<module name>'`.
+- To import all components from a module:
+   `import * from '<module name>'`
-- To import one or more components and assign an alias to the imported component(s), use `import { <component name, component name, ...> } as <alias name> from '<module name>'`.
+- To import one or more components and assign an alias to the imported component(s) (useful when multiple imported modules components have the same name or to shorten the name):
+   `import { <component name, component name, ...> } as <alias name> from '<module name>'`

 In next part of the exercise, you'll import components from each of the two modules into a new module.